nrfconnect/sdk-nrf/doc/nrf/libraries/others/nrf_profiler.rst

 Configuration for use with Application Event Manager
 ====================================================

-If you are using the Application Event Manager, in order to use the Profiler follow the steps in :ref:`app_event_manager_profiler_tracer_em_implementation` and :ref:`app_event_manager_profiler_tracer_config` on the :ref:`app_event_manager_profiler_tracer` documentation page.
+If you are using the Application Event Manager, in order to use the nRF Profiler follow the steps in :ref:`app_event_manager_profiler_tracer_em_implementation` and :ref:`app_event_manager_profiler_tracer_config` on the :ref:`app_event_manager_profiler_tracer` documentation page.

-.. _profiler_backends:
+.. _nrf_profiler_backends:

 Enabling supported backend
 **************************

-The Profiler supports a custom backend that is based around Python scripts to visualize the output data.
+The nRF Profiler supports a custom backend that is based around Python scripts to visualize the output data.
 The backend communicates with the host using RTT.

 To save profiling data, the scripts use CSV files for event occurrences and JSON files for event descriptions.